DebnathSanjit/Mymensingh_pond_water_microbiomes/README.md

 This work was funded by the BBSRC/Newton Fund project (BB/N00504X/1).
 SCD was supported by University of Exeter with partners Cefas and the CGIAR Research Program on Fish Agri-Food Systems (FISH) led by WorldFish.
 Sequencing was performed at the Exeter Sequencing Service, using equipment funded by the Wellcome Trust Institutional Strategic Support Fund (WT097835MF), Wellcome Trust Multi-User Equipment Award (WT101650MA) and BBSRC LOLA award (BB/K003240/1).

 # How to regenerate this repository
-The 16S and 18S sequencing raw data were deposited in the European Nucleotide Archive (ENA) under BioProject accession number PRJEB82362.
-The raw reads, final ASV tables, and phyloseq object will be made publicly available upon publication of this work.
+The 16S and 18S sequencing raw data were deposited in the European Nucleotide Archive (ENA) under BioProject accession number PRJEB82362 and are publically available.
+The final ASV tables and phyloseq object will be made publicly available upon publication of this work.